 Why isn’t my Chinese Money Plant producing babies?

-Is Chinese Money Plant toxic to pets?
+Is the Chinese Money Plant toxic to pets?

 Can I propagate Pilea from a single leaf?